vildeka/project/README.md

 You should run the scipt "svm_prediction.py"<br/>
 The script extracts the "model mini_win15_model.sav"<br/>
 and runs the prediction on the file "fastafile.fasta"<br/>
-The prediction is written into a output file called "prediction_output.fasta" which is to be found in the repository.
+The prediction is written into a output file called "prediction_output.fasta" which is to be found in the repository folder "results".

 The script is set up so that you shoulden't have to do anything but clone the repository and run the "svm_prediction.py" script.